ABCxFF/diepindepth/canvas/color_constants.md

 ## Colors

-If any of the sections reference a color, refer to here.
+If any of the sections reference a color, refer to it here.

 - Gray
   - fill: #999999